fonnesbeck/Bios6301/lectures.md

 **Office hours**

 * Cole: after class, or by appointment
-* Assistant Christina: TBA, 8th floor break room, 2525 WEA
+* Assistant Jonathan: TBA, 2525 WEA

 This schedule is *tentative* and subject to change at any time.